ovn-org/ovn/Documentation/topics/testing.rst

 Upgrade tests run automatically in GitHub Actions:

 *On Schedule (Weekly)*
-  - Tests all supported versions (24.03, 24.09, 25.03, 25.09)
+  - Tests all supported versions.

 Implementation Details
 ++++++++++++++++++++++

-Test are run locally through ``check-upgrade`` Makefile target.
+Tests are run locally through ``check-upgrade`` Makefile target.
 The flow for make check-upgrade is:

 - Makefile